• Skip to primary navigation

 a raw heart-shaped buffalo mozzarella Pizza

-In the photos below, you can see I've used the shallow grill pan (that came with my oven) as my pizza baking pan.
-I allow the pan to preheat on the oven "floor" where I get the most heat.
-And by using an oiled piece of parchment paper under the raw rolled-out dough, I'm able to add sauce and toppings to this super-thin crust and still be able to easily transport it to the hot oven (using a cutting board underneath for support).
+And by using an oiled piece of parchment paper under the raw rolled-out dough, I'm able to add sauce and toppings to this super-thin, no-rise dough and still be able to easily transport it to the hot oven (using a cutting board underneath for support).

 St. Louis Style homemade pork sausage and onion pizza baking in the oven